DefectDojo-Inc/Documentation/proprietary_plugins/02_pro/smart_upload.md

 ### Product Placement

-Findings parsed from a given report that are not matched to an existing product will be placed in a "product placement" queue where each finding can be assessed by there title, severity, endpoints where the vulnerability was detected, and what file the finding came from.
+Findings parsed from a given report that are not matched to an existing product will be placed in a "product placement" queue where each finding can be assessed by its title, severity, endpoints where the vulnerability was detected, and what file the finding came from.

 ![Product Placement](../../../images/smart_upload/su-placement.png)